 The hypermetabolic response in burn patients is characterized by hyperdynamic circulatory, physiologic, catabolic, and immune system responses.
 Attenuation of the hypermetabolic response occurs by altering the physiological and biochemical environment.
-The administration of specific nutrients, growth factors, and other agents is emerging as an essential component of the management of burned, trauma, and critically ill patients [1,2].
+The administration of specific nutrients, growth factors, and other agents, as well as activities and exercise, are emerging as an essential component of the management of burned, trauma, and critically ill patients [1,2].

 Definition — The hypermetabolic response in burn patients is characterized by a hyperdynamic circulatory response with massive protein and lipid catabolism, total body protein loss, muscle wasting, peripheral insulin resistance, increased energy expenditure, increased body temperature, increased infection risks, and stimulated synthesis of acute phase proteins located in the liver and intestinal mucosa [1-7].
 Early recognition and treatment of these profound metabolic changes improves clinical outcome [3-5,8].

-These responses occur in all trauma, surgical, or critically ill patients, but the severity, duration, and magnitude is uniquely severe for burn patients .
+These responses occur in all trauma, surgical, or critically ill patients, but the severity, duration, and magnitude is particularly severe for burn patients .
 Marked and sustained increases in catecholamine, glucocorticoid, glucagons, and dopamine secretion initiate the cascade of events leading to the acute hypermetabolic response with its ensuing catabolic state [6,9-16].
-The hypermetabolic state begins within five days of a major burn injury and persists for as long as one year [17,18].
+The hypermetabolic state begins within five days of a major burn injury and persists for as long as 9 to 12 months [17,18].
 (See "Overview of nutritional support for moderate to severe burn patients" and "Nutrition support in critically ill patients: An overview" and "Glucocorticoid effects on the immune system".)

 Frequency — The metabolic rate increases proportionally to the increase in burn size .
 A 15 to 25 percent total body surface area (TBSA) burn injury initiates a catabolic response, including impaired immunity and fluid shifts .
 Adults with a 25 percent (TBSA) burn injury develop a metabolic rate between 118 to 210 percent of that predicted by Harris Benedict equations for basal metabolic rate .
 Those with burns greater than 40 percent TBSA always experience hypermetabolism .
 A further increase in hypermetabolism occurs in patients with burns of 50 to 60 percent TBSA, after which there is minimal further increase in catabolic rate .